 Here at Kunming Rock we have put together all the information we have available about climbing in Kunming – we hope you will find it useful!

-Another crag in the Fumin area is The Gash, a new wall that is being developed, so far we have put in about 12 climbs, but there is room for close to 100, this is going to be a great climbing area when we are done, easy access, comfortable camping at the crag, climbs of all grades, lengths (up to 40m) and styles (except roof climbing) and beautiful views of the surrounding hills.
+- Another crag in the Fumin area is The Gash, a wall that is still being developed.
+This is a great climbing area with much recent development – by ourselves as well as the Kailas bolting team- easy access, comfortable camping at the crag, climbs of all grades, lengths (up to 40m) and styles (except roof climbing) and beautiful views of the surrounding hills.

-Finally we get to Swallow Cave, found in the hills somewhere in between Fumin and Xiaomoyu.
+- Finally we get to Swallow Cave, found in the hills somewhere in between Fumin and Xiaomoyu.
 It is a mission to get to, but definitely worth the effort, you would probably need a to get a lift with one of the local climbers get out there.
-A deep cave emerging form a beautiful pine forest, this crag is going to be the home of hard climbing for Kunming.
-About 8 climbs have been bolted, more going up as you read this.
+A deep cave emerging form a beautiful pine forest, this crag is turning out to be the home of hard climbing for Kunming.
 The hard climbs are really long and really steep, starting deep in the bowels of the earth and heading for the light and the trees.
 A good choice of easier climbs makes this crag accessible for all.
 There is bouldering here as well, mostly waiting to be explored, so far we have just been too excited to bolt the sport lines.

-The climbs on Xishan are some of the most scenic climbs in the area and some of the original lines for Kunming climbing.
+- The climbs on Xishan are some of the most scenic climbs in the area and some of the original lines for Kunming climbing.
 After a period of access problems this area has begun reopening, with a lot of bolting activity taking place.
-Best to check in the local gyms (Redpoint; Panda’s Gym) for access information.
+Best to check in the local gyms (NOW climbing; Panda’s Gym) for access information.
 Some amazing looking walls and even better views.

 Directions and topos